Inferring the Dynamics of the State Evolution During Quantum Annealing: Discussion

-We summarize our findings as follows: \begin{enumerate} \item We demonstrate that using an optimized Ising or QUBO model computed with a genetic algorithm results in a much more pronounced evolution during the anneal than using a random problem instance. \item Using optimized Ising or QUBO models, we observe that ground state evolution follows in all cases a similar pattern.
-Initially, the energy does not considerably decrease during the anneal.
+We develop a novel method we refer to as slicing, based on the quenching control feature of D-Wave 2000Q, to estimate the states of individual qubits at any point during the anneal.
+Using this technique, we dissect the anneal process and monitor how the energy of the state evolves.
+The slicing plots allow us to track when energies or qubit bit flips stabilize during the anneal, which can be used as an alternative to estimate the freezeout point, similarly to the method of \cite{Benedetti2016}.
+We summarize our findings as follows: \begin{enumerate}[wide] \item We show that an optimized Ising or QUBO model, computed with a genetic algorithm, exhibits a much more pronounced evolution during the anneal than a random problem instance. \item Using optimized Ising or QUBO models, we observe that the evolution of energies and Hamming distances between adjacent states follows a similar pattern in the experiments we conducted.
+Initially, the energy does not decrease considerably.
 At roughly a quarter of the anneal, a pronounced decrease sets in, which correlates with a reduction in the number of bit flips.
 At around the midpoint of the anneal, the energy stabilizes at around the energy value that D-Wave returns as a solution at the end of the anneal.
-During that phase, the number of bit flips likewise stabilizes at a constant level (meaning that the ground state still changes from slice to slice), which could reflect the noise in the machine. \item Our technique provides an alternative to approximately determine the freezeout point, together with methods such as the one of \cite{Benedetti2016}.
-We introduce the notion of a quasi-freezeout point based on the data collected during slicing, which can be used to approximate the freezeout point in cases it cannot be computed by other methods, and suggested an algorithm for its computation. \item We demonstrate that the ground state still keeps on evolving even during a pause in the anneal process. \item For the case of Maximum Clique problem, we show that the proportion of broken chains is low at the start of the anneal and quickly decreases to zero, meaning that all chains are unbroken early on in the anneal. \item We show that the Chimera Ising and the Maximum Clique problem have quite different behaviors.
-While, in the former, a large number of qubits freeze very early during the anneal, for the latter no qubits freeze out during the first quarter of the anneal, after which qubits obtain their final values at roughly the same rate until the end of the anneal. \end{enumerate}
+During that phase, the number of bit flips likewise stabilizes at a constant level (i.e., the state still changes from slice to slice), which could reflect the noise in the machine. \item Our technique provides an alternative to approximate the freezeout point, similarly to \cite{Benedetti2016}.
+We introduce the notion of a quasi-freezeout point based on the data collected during slicing, which can be used to approximate the freezeout point in cases it cannot be computed by other methods, and suggest an algorithm for its computation. \item We demonstrate that the quantum state still keeps on evolving even during a pause in the anneal process. \item For the case of Maximum Clique problem, we show that the proportion of broken chains is low at the start of the anneal and quickly decreases to zero, meaning that all chains are unbroken early on in the anneal. \item We show that the Chimera Ising and the Maximum Clique problem have quite different behaviors.
+While, in the former, a large number of qubits freeze very early during the anneal, for the latter no qubits freeze out during the first quarter of the anneal, after which qubits obtain their final values at roughly the same rate until the end of the anneal. \end{enumerate} By applying the slicing method to other random Chimera Ising problems, as well as other realizations of the optimized QUBO stemming from the genetic algorithm, we confirm that the results of this article hold true in greater generality.
+A multitude of further research avenues are possible: \begin{enumerate}[wide] \item Improving the genetic algorithm implementation by including possibly advantageous characteristics of genetic algorithms such as multiple individual crossovers, adaptive mutation and crossover rates, and different types of elitism. \item Slicing problems using other types of anneal schedules such as reverse annealing schedules. \item Slicing other problems, including chained optimization problems (e.g., Maximum Cut and Graph Partitioning), and those that are especially difficult for D-Wave to solve. \item Investigate for random Ising problems if the set of qubits that freeze out early/late changes.
+If we consistently observe the same qubits freezing out early/late, we might deduce biases or other properties of the D-Wave machine. \item Finally, if future hardware advances allow quenching to become much shorter, e.g., in the low nano-second range, our methods will be able to produce more accurate results. \end{enumerate}